What is Galileo doing to prevent the spread of COVID-19 or other illnesses at camp?

 In order to ensure the safety of our staff and customers, we are recommending to our staff that they get vaccinated.
 We recognize it’s a privilege to be in a position to have vaccination priority and we are grateful that we are able to add one more layer of protection for staff, families, campers and their loved ones.

 HOW DO YOU HANDLE SERIOUS ALLERGIES AT CAMP?

 We take allergies very seriously.
 As part of the sign-up process, you’ll complete a detailed health history form with any information we should know about your camper’s allergies.
 We send this information to the staff at your camp location.
 Before camp begins, we welcome you to contact your Camp Director (we’ll send you contact information in early June) to talk through any concerns or specific instructions you may have.

-We designate nut-free tables at all of our camps during snack times and lunch and enforce a strict hand-washing policy.
+All camp locations are nut-free.
 All staff members are trained on how to administer an EpiPen in the event of an emergency.

 Do Galileo camps serve children with special needs?